orion-research/coach/INSTALLATION.md

 # Dependencies
 You will need to install the following software to be able to execute COACH:
-- Neo4j database (community edition)
+- Neo4j database (community edition, version 3.x)
 - Python 3 programming language
 - Python libraries: flask, requests, neo4jrestclient
 - Apache web server (for development/production on server, not needed for local development)